 The Campus Security Office maintains a Daily Crime Log that records all crimes and incidents that occur within the Clery Act defined geographical boundaries.
 The Daily Crime Log includes the nature, date, time, and general location of each crime reported as well as the disposition of the incident if that is known at the time of recording.
-The Daily Crime Log is available for public inspection at the Pearl City Campus Security Office (LA Building, Room 238) or at the Wai'anae Moku Campus Security Office (Room 102).
+The Daily Crime Log is available for public inspection at the Pearl City Campus Security Office (LA Building, Room 238), at the Wai'anae Moku Campus Security Office (Room 102), and at the Wahiawā Campus Security Office (Room PD 107).